Arturr-H/Neural-network/readme.md

 ::with_capacity() function).
 Then he iterates over 0..size_of_that_array with an index.
 Inside of the for-loop body he pushes a new layer constructed with the two parameters: layer_sizes[index], layer_sizes[index + 1] And I guess he then sets the inner value of the network structure (layers).

+### Calculate output function
+It's a pretty small function, but I'll still talk about it.
+All it does is that it calculates the output of the neural network depending on the input values.
+It does that by first taking mut inputs as a Vector of f64:s, (the parameter itself has to be mutable).
+Then the function will iterate over all layers, and for each iteration set the input value (which we set to mutable) to be the calculation of the current layer in the current iteration.
+Like so: inputs = layer.calculate_outputs(inputs);
+And then we finally return inputs.